armandsalle/webflow-typescript-webpack/README.md

 </script>
 ```

-For a production ready code, add a script tag with your produciton URL.
+For a production-ready code, add a script tag with your production URL.

 ```html
 <script src="https://YOUR_DOMAIN.netlify.app/index.js"></script>